maxhbr/LDBcollector/md/MakeIndex.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, this license is free but GPL-incompatible, and was found in the MakeIndex component inside TeXLive. (source:
+-   “Per Fedora, this license is free but GPL-incompatible, and was found in the MakeIndex component inside TeXLive. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/makeindex.yml "Scancode"))

 URLs